 Many of us already know intuitively that being in nature is good for our bodies, hearts, spirits and minds – and growing academic evidence supports this.
 Regular forest bathing has been shown to help lower the body’s stress responses by reducing cortisol levels, heart rate, and blood pressure, as well as improving mood and sense of wellbeing.

 Forest bathing is not only a way to do something good for ourselves, but also for the rest of the natural world around us, as the more we notice and connect with the rest of nature the more we tend to take care of it.

 What to expect from a guided forest bathing walk?

 Each forest bathing walk is its own coherent experience, composed of the particular natural site and day, and of carefully crafted invitations prompting you to slow down, awaken all of your senses, and notice the present moment, yourself and the rest of the natural world around you.
 Each person will experience the walk in their own unique way.

-A forest bathing walk lasts for 2-3 hours and we walk less than a mile.
-Usually we end with a cup of tea brewed from local herbs, but due to covid19 at the moment we encourage people to bring their own beverage.
+A forest bathing walk lasts for 2-3 hours and we walk less than a mile, and finish with snacks and a cup of tea brewed from local herbs.
+Due to covid19 at the moment we encourage people to bring their own beverages and snacks.